Spain Travel Guide: Cities, Food, Costs, Weather & What to Expect Before You Go

 • Northern Spain: cooler, more rain

-• Canary Islands: warm year-round (18°C – 28°C)
+• Canary Islands: warm year-round (18°C – 28°C).This makes the Canary Islands one of the best winter destinations in Europe.

 Practical Travel Tips for Spain